pereiralex/sms-appointment-scheduler/README.md

 # Copy environment template and add your Azure credentials
 cp .env.example .env
-# Edit .env with your Azure details (see detailed instructions below)
+# Edit .env with your Azure details (see detailed setup instructions below)
 ```

 ### Step 2: Install and Run